testusersfi/SC_POC_DEV/IFS_AutoSample/readme.txt

-Team, hearty welcome to the session
+Team, hearty welcome to the session  HI